How To Check for Charges Against Me?

 Most private employers will hire a third-party background check service to perform background check investigations on applicants.
 These companies rely on public information to complete these searches and in most cases will run the name of the applicant through dozens of different databases to find all possible information on them.

-One of the main databases that these companies check are court databases using the address information given by the applicant.
+One of the main databases that these companies check is court databases using the address information given by the applicant.
 This gives the background check investigator access to any public court documents that have the applicant’s name on them.
 This will include all criminal history information including arrests, charges, pending charges, and convictions.

-The only types of court records that are not publicly available are those that involve family courts, with minors and other juveniles whose names may be listed on court records.
+The only types of court records that are not publicly available are those that involve family courts, with minors, and other juveniles whose names may be listed on court records.
 These records won’t appear on a background check.

 But, how long does it take for a pending charge to show up on a background check?
 The court databases that background check investigators rely on are updated on every business day so the information is as accurate as possible.